industrial pumps for data centers

 When handling acids and dangerous liquids, safety and reliability are not optional.
 For industries that depend on the safe transfer of corrosive materials, finding the right chemical pump is a critical decision.
 GemmeCotti has been the Italian specialist in this field since 1992, engineering advanced mag drive pumps designed for total safety and efficiency.
 Our innovative mag drive systems represent the pinnacle of leak-proof technology.

-How does the magnetic drive system work?
+How does the magnetic drive design work?

 mag drive design

 The most significant vulnerability in a conventional pump is the mechanical seal, which is the most frequent source of dangerous leaks and costly maintenance.
-GemmeCotti’s technology solves this problem with a special sealless magnetic drive system.
+GemmeCotti’s technology solves this problem with a special sealless magnetic drive design.

 So, how does it work?
 The principle is simple: